lmbek/NineNineFive/README.md

 * Servers: DigitalOcean VPS, Google cloud, Azure cloud
 * Deployment: systemd (services), Docker, Kubernetes

 I am very experienced in every area of computers, even in video editing with or without code, image manipulation with photoshop, 3d tools like blender.
-So i can generally do most technical challenges.
+So i can generally do most technical challenges, but my programming is my specialty.<br>
+I dont claim to be some super talent, i always describe myself around the 28th percentile regarding most things in life.
+I only focus on being better than average.
+I know i will always only at best be considered average.

 <br>